lidlid/slate/source/index.html.md

 	}
 ]
 ```
-Returns a content item by name

 ### Get Content By UUID [GET]
+Returns a content item by UUID

 > Request